+- Land Use and Development

+- Transportation

-- transportation
+- Renewable Energy

+- Solid Waste and Waste Management

-- land use and development
+- Awareness, Education, and Outreach

 - buildings

 - public infrastructure and facilities

 - community energy systems

-- solid waste

-- Ucluelet residents are resilient to climate change and energy scarcity and costs. - Transportation options reduce fossil fuel dependence and other air contaminants. - New and existing buildings are energy efficient and use 100% renewable energy. - The waste stream to the regional landfill is reduced to a minimum, with recovery, re-use, recycling and composting of resources undertaken as standard practice. - Ucluelet relies on clean, renewable, and efficient energy sources.
+- Ucluelet residents are resilient to climate change and energy scarcity and costs. - Transportation options reduce greenhouse gas emissions, fossil fuel dependence and the creation of air contaminants. - New and existing buildings are energy efficient and use 100% renewable energy. - The waste stream to the regional landfill is reduced to a minimum, with recovery, re-use, recycling and composting of resources undertaken as standard practice. - Ucluelet relies on clean, renewable, and efficient energy sources.